 Meals – Breakfast

-Day 11 – Tour Concludes with a flight from Ait Ben Haddou to Casablanca
+Day 11 – Casablanca Tour Concludes

 Its always sad when a good thing comes to an end, but this creates space for our next great adventure.
 Tammie xx